Dedication. Transparency. Results.

 Benefits of COBRA Continuation Coverage

 Access to continued coverage does not necessarily mean your employer will pay your insurance premiums.
 In most cases, an employer won’t afford any portion of your continued coverage after you have separated from the company.
-When you are responsible for a COBRA insurance premium, you are likely to pay the full amount, which includes what your employer used to pay.

 The benefit, however, comes from your current/former employer’s reduced group rate for health care insurance, which can be much cheaper than purchasing a new plan with equivalent benefits as an individual.
 If you enjoyed your healthcare coverage, you can continue to receive benefits at a significantly reduced rate while on COBRA.